kat-brady/CSC120-FinalProject/cheatsheet.md

 Game Challenges:
     Fight a cult member in Fight Room:
         Objective: Overcome the cult member in the Fight Room to progress further.
-        Strategy: Use your combat skills and available resources wisely to defeat the cult member and emerge victorious.
+        Strategy: Use your combat skills wisely to defeat the cult member and emerge victorious.
     Solve the puzzle in the Puzzle Room:
         Objective: Solve the riddle to proceed to the next room.
         Strategy: The answer to the riddle is "exorcism".